OREGON 8 or 12 DAYS

 DAY 1 and 2

-โThe city offers many easy ways to get around without a rental car.
-Besides ride-share services, the city has a large bus system. a streetcar, and a MAX Light Rail.
+—The city has many simple ways to travel without a rental car.
+In addition to ride-share services, there is a big bus system, a streetcar, and a MAX Light Rail.
 Plus the option to rent a bike or electric scooter.

-Alberta Arts District - is bustling year-round.
-Discover local art, live music and a wide range of bars and restaurants. <video> <Learn more>
+• Alberta Arts District - it’s busy all year.
+Enjoy local art, live music, and many bars and restaurants. <video> <Learn more>

-The International Rose Test Garden is the oldest rose garden in the U.S. It was made to try out new kinds of roses.
-Today, it has about 10,000 roses from over 610 types, filling the air with their smell every season.
+• The International Rose Test Garden is the oldest rose garden in the U.S. It was created to test new rose varieties.
+Now, it has about 10,000 roses from more than 610 types, filling the air with their scent every season.

-Enjoy dinner at one of the city's renowned food carts.
-Portland's food carts are mobile stalls offering different types of food.
-They play a key role in the city's dining, giving many options in busy spots.
+• Enjoy dinner at one of the city's renowned food carts.
+Portland's food carts are small, movable stands selling various foods.
+They are important to the city's eating scene and offer many choices in crowded areas.

 DAY 3